dfatrickz/TextSearchTool/README.md

 # Text Search Tool

-A Python-based GUI application designed to search for specific terms within text files in a specified directory and generate detailed output files with excerpts of matches and context.
+A Privacy focused Python-based GUI application designed to search for specific terms within text files in a specified directory and generate detailed output files with excerpts of matches and context.
 This tool is ideal for users who need to quickly analyze text data, such as researchers, developers, or anyone working with large sets of text files.

 ## Recent Updates - March 22, 2025
 - Added `.docx` output support with keyword highlighting (bold, red, blue).